Do you need to switch phones for privacy? An honest answer

 Level 5: GrapheneOS on a Pixel

-Who: People with high threat profiles or a clear desire for maximum control Cost: Pixel 8a from ~€350, Pixel 9a ~€399 Limitations: Learning curve, some apps work differently or not at all
+Who: People with high profiles or a clear desire for maximum control Cost: The software is free.
+For hardware, you need a supported Pixel.
+Limitations: Learning curve, some apps work differently or not at all

 See: Install GrapheneOS on a Pixel